-The Palo Alto real estate market includes the Barron Park, College Terrace, and Midtown commercial real estate submarkets.
-While the city itself is home to a little over 67,000 residents, Palo Alto is also part of the much larger South Bay - San Jose commercial market, which is home to over 2 million people.
+The Palo Alto real estate market includes the Barron Park, College Terrace, and Midtown submarkets.
+While the city itself is home to a little over 67,000 residents, Palo Alto is also part of the larger South Bay market, which is home to over 2 million people.
 There is an ever-growing demand for office space in Palo Alto, thanks to the dynamic mix of high technology, incubator, and research & development businesses.

-As of mid-2017, the Palo Alto office market encompasses over 9.8 million square feet of existing office space in properties larger than 50,000 square feet.
-World-renowned Stanford University, Tesla Motors, Hewlett-Packard, and countless other companies create consistent demand for commercial real estate in Palo Alto, CA.
+As of mid-2017, the market encompasses over 9.8 million square feet of existing office space in properties larger than 50,000 square feet.
+World-renowned Stanford University, Tesla Motors, Hewlett-Packard, and countless other companies create consistent demand for office space.

-Because Palo Alto is home to more than 7,000 businesses that employ nearly 100,000 people, the demand for Class A office space in the city is amazingly robust.
-Nearly 70% of the office space in Palo Alto is Class A or A+, while Class B product brings another 3 million square feet to the office market in the city.
+Because Palo Alto is home to more than 7,000 businesses that employ nearly 100,000 people, the demand for Class A office space is amazingly robust.
+Nearly 70% of the office space is Class A, while Class B accounts for another 3 million square feet.

-The Palo Alto Downtown North office submarket is one of the many parts of the city that sees strong demand from both tenants and office building investors.
-Located above University Avenue between Alma Street and Middlefield Road, this area is home to portfolio office buildings such as 525 University Avenue, 101 Lytton Avenue, and the 245 Lytton Avenue office building.
+The Downtown North district is one of the many areas that sees strong demand from both tenants and investors.
+Located west of University Avenue, between Alma Street and Middlefield Road, this area is home to properties such as 525 University Avenue, 101 Lytton Avenue, and 245 Lytton Avenue.

 Top 10 Largest Office Buildings

 |3825 Fabian Way||3825 Fabian Way, 94303||652,964||1965|